State Parks Clean Vessel Act Grant Program Funds $320,000 for Pumpout Projects Statewide

 07/09/2025

 OLYMPIA – Mystery Bay State Park on Marrowstone Island will close from July 14 through August 20 for major repairs to its pier.
 The park will remain open for boat-in traffic only.
 Boaters may not come on land while the 18-acre park is closed for safety due to the use of heavy equipment throughout construction.
-Boaters can use the dock and the two open mooring buoys by self-registering at the dock pay station or using the mooring buoy call-in program to register by phone from their vessel.
 The Mystery Bay pier closed last spring due to structural concerns.
-During construction, crews will… Read more
+During construction, crews will replace failing supports with new steel pile posts and pile caps.
+We appreciate your patience as we work to make the pier safe for your next visit.

 07/03/2025